 Perry added that Bank Indonesia would continue to coordinate closely in carrying out these steps with the Financial System Stability Committee (KSSK), including strengthening the Crisis Management Protocol (PMK).

-In addition, BI will also continue to strengthen its coordination with the Government and OJK to closely monitor the dynamics of the spreading of COVID-19 and its impact on the Indonesian economy from time to time, as well as further policy coordination steps that need to be taken to maintain macroeconomic and financial system stability, and ensuring Indonesia's economic growth remains good and resilient.
+In addition, BI will also continue to strengthen its coordination with the Government and the Financial Services Authority (OJK) to closely monitor the dynamics of the spreading of COVID-19 and its impact on the Indonesian economy from time to time, as well as further policy coordination steps that need to be taken to maintain macroeconomic and financial system stability, and ensuring Indonesia's economic growth remains good and resilient.